billylin57/billylin57.github.io/_pages/cv.md

 Education
 ======
 * B.A. in Computer Science, University of California, Berkeley, Class of 2021 (Expected)
-* Valedictorian, Burnaby North Secondary School, Class of 2017
+* Valedictorian, Burnaby North Secondary School, Vancouver, Class of 2017

 Work experience
 ======